Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Limitations

 \section{Limitations}

-We acknowledge several limitations that can be addressed in future research.
-First, the construction of our deception dataset relies on GPT-4, which requires a lot of API call costs.
-Therefore, we only sample 191 legal instruments from CAIL2018, instead of using the entire dataset for dialogue generation.
-Future research will consider using the entire dataset to generate more samples.
-Secondly, we assess deception reasoning in mainstream LLMs but do not cover all existing LLMs.
+There are several limitations that can be addressed in future research.
+First, our deception dataset relies on GPT-4, which requires API call costs.
+Therefore, we only select a part of legal instruments from CAIL2018 instead of using the entire dataset.
+Future research will consider using all legal instruments for dialogue generation.
+Secondly, this paper evaluates the performance of mainstream LLMs but does not cover all LLMs.
 In the future, we will expand the evaluation scope.
-Thirdly, this paper focuses on text-based dialogues.
-Recently, video generation has become increasingly popular.
-In the future, we will explore generating video-based conversations for deception reasoning.
+Thirdly, we focus on the reasonableness of reasoning rather than the authenticity of deceptive behaviors.
+Therefore, to reduce the cost of data collection, this paper mainly uses synthetic dialogues.
+In the future, we will also do some experiments on real interrogation dialogues.
+Fourthly, video generation has become increasingly popular.
+In the future, we will synthesize multimodal data and expand text-based deception reasoning to multimodal deception reasoning.